Twin-Skin vs Standard Log Cabin: Insulation, Performance and Dealer Margins

 What is a twin-skin log cabin?

-Do twin-skin cabins meet UK Building Regulations?
+Do twin-skin cabins automatically meet local regulations?